top of page

 Career Transition Relief Rate: Get 20% Off Any Program

 Recently experienced a layoff or unexpected career disruption?
 I understand the uncertainty and financial pressure that comes with transition.
-Valid for 30 days from initial inquiry when you mention this offer during your discovery call.
+A 20% discount on either of my career programs is valid for 30 days from your initial inquiry when you mention this offer during your discovery call.

 Connect and Schedule